 A food processor makes quick work of the chopping for this recipe.
 Pulse your machine rather than running it continuously; this give you control over exactly how fine you want your peppers.
 Scrape down the sides to get everything evenly chopped.
 Using all red peppers, both sweet and hot, gives this jam its glorious color.

-The combination of both sweet and hot peppers is key to this jam, and it’s that combination, along with the tang of the vinegar, that makes this pepper jam so addictive.
+The combination of both sweet and hot peppers is key to this jam, and it’s that combination, along with the tang of the vinegar, that makes this pepper jam so irresistible.

 What you’ll need to make this sweet hot red pepper jam ~